bkader/Skada-WoTLK/README.md

 2. **Total healing**: this module shows the data of _Healing_ and _Overhealing_ combined, giving you access to _Healing spell list_ and _Healing player list_.
 3. **Healing and Overhealing**: so you don't get confused, this module is made for pure comparison between players healing and overhealing, showing on its bars these data as well as the percentage of overhealing.
 It gives you access as well to _Healing spell list_ and _Healing player list_.
 4. **Healing received**: shows the list of players by their received healing and gives you access to the list of players that healed them.
+5. **Healing done by spell**: it lists the healing spells used during the selected segment.
+Clicking on a spell shows the list of players who used it with the amount.

 ### Improvement